joshvillbrandt/wireless/README.md

 wpa_supplicant | Ubuntu 12.04, 14.04 | Intel Centrino 6250
 networksetup | Mac OS 10.10 | Macbook Pro

-Note that `network-manager` (the backend for `nmcli`) must not be running in order to use `wpa_supplicant`.
-This is because `network-manager` runs an instance of `wpa_supplicant` behind the scenes which will conflict with `wireless` if it tries to make one of its own.
-If you have a `network-manager` on your machine, but would before to use `wpa_supplicant` (not recommended), run `sudo service network-manager stop` before using `wireless`.

 ## Setup

 ```bash
 sudo pip install wireless
 ```

-To use the `nmcli` on Ubuntu 14.04, the right permissions must be in place.
-A few options are listed [here](https://wiki.archlinux.org/index.php/NetworkManager#Set_up_PolicyKit_permissions).

 ## Usage